hexinfra/gorox/README.md

     shell> ./gorox serve -daemon

-  To see the welcome page, visit: http://localhost:3080.
-To exit gracefully:
+  To check if it works, visit: http://localhost:3080.
+To exit server gracefully:

     shell> ./gorox quit

   To install, move the whole Gorox directory to where you like.
-To uninstall, simply remove the whole Gorox directory.
+To uninstall, remove the whole Gorox directory.

-  That's it.
-Very simple, isn't it?
+  If you are a developer and need to rebuild Gorox frequently, try using gomake:

+    shell> go build cmds/gomake.go
+    shell> ./gomake -h

+  Move gomake to your PATH if you like.

 Performance